firschau/blockchain-hackathon/README.md

 SetUp an Account on MetaMask
 Select Properties -> Network -> Add Network
 Enter a Name as the Networkname
-New RPC-URL: HTTP://127.0.0.1:8545
+New RPC-URL: `HTTP://127.0.0.1:8545`
-Chain ID: 1337
+Chain ID: `1337`

-## Build& Run Application
+## Build & Run Application

-Commands to deploy the Contracts on Ganache truffle compile truffle migrate --reset
+-Commands to deploy the Contracts on Ganache

+truffle compile
+truffle migrate --reset

-Start the json-server
+-Start the json-server

- node at ./mockServer/server.js // check path again Start the vue server npm run serve
+node at ./mockServer/server.js // check path again

+-Start the vue server

+npm run serve

 ## Testing